capnspacehook/ansible-iptables/README.md

 - port: the port to allow for inbound rules
 - ports: the port(s) to allow for outbound rules, up to 15 ports can be specified
 - users: optional; the users to allow

+## ICMP Filtering

+From the guidance of https://tools.ietf.org/pdf/draft-ietf-opsec-icmp-filtering-04.pdf, 5 deprecated/unused ICMP messages/message types are blocked by default via the `iptables_filter_icmp` variable:

+- `protocol-unreachable`
+- `source-quench`
+- all `redirect` messages
+- `timestamp` request and reply
+- `address-mask` request and reply

+Additionally, `echo` request and reply messages are blocked by default but can be enabled with the `iptables_allow_ping_inbound` and `iptables_allow_ping_outbound` variables.

+## Host Banning (Expirimental)

+There is an expirimental option to ban hosts that send a certain number of dropped packets inbound.
+By default hosts are banned for 10 minutes.
+This option is disabled by default as I have not been able to get it working 100% reliably.
+If I have a SSH session open on a host that has host banning enabled, and the session gets interupted, I am sometimes blocked.

+When I figure out why this is and make host banning more reliable, I'll make this option enabled by default.

+## IPv6

+Currently, this role drops all IPv6 packets.
+If I need to use IPv6 in the future, I'll work to make this role work with IPv6.

 ## Installation